 There is a very similar change in the account of the events of Jesus’ visit to Nazareth.
 Let us compare the account of Mark and of Matthew.

-Mark 6: 5, 6: And he could do no mighty work there and he marveled because of their unbelief;
+Mark 6: 5, 6: And He could there do no mighty work . . . and He marvelled [sic-British spelling] because of their unbelief;

-Matthew 13:58: And he did not do many mighty works there, because of their unbelief.
+Matthew 13: 57 [sic] [actually Matthew 13:58]: And He did not many mighty works there, because of their unbelief.

-Matthew shrinks from saying that Jesus could not do any mighty works; and changes the form of the expression accordingly.
+Matthew shrinks from saying that Jesus could not do any mighty works; and changes the form of the expression so that there may be no possibility of any limitation of the power of Jesus.

 Sometimes Matthew and Luke leave out little touches in Mark in case they could be taken to belittle Jesus.
 Matthew and Luke omit three statements in Mark:

-Mark 3: 5: “He looked around at them with anger, grieved at their hardness of heart.”
+Mark 3: 5: When He had looked round on them with anger, being grieved at the hardness of their hearts;

-Mark 3: 21: And when his friends heard it, they went out to seize him: for they said, He is beside himself;
+Mark 3: 21: And when His friends heard it, they went out to lay hold on Him: for they said, He is beside Himself;

-Mark 10: 14: He was indignant.
+Mark 10: 14: He was moved with indignation.

 Matthew and Luke hesitate to attribute human emotions of anger and grief to Jesus, and shudder to think that anyone should even have suggested that Jesus was mad.

-Sometimes Matthew and Luke slightly alter things in Mark to get rid of statements which might seem to show the apostles in a bad light.
+Sometimes Matthew and Luke slightly alter things in Mark in order to get rid of statements which might seem to show the apostles in a bad light.
 We take but one instance, from the occasion on which James and John sought to ensure themselves of the highest places in the coming Kingdom.
 Let us compare the introduction to that story in Mark and in Matthew:

-Mark 10: 35: James and John, the sons of Zebedee, came forward to him, and said to him ,
+Mark 10: 35: And there came near unto him James and John, the sons of Zebedee, saying unto him . . . ;

-Matthew 20: 20: Then the mother of the sons of Zebedee came up to him, with her sons, and kneeling before him she asked him for something.
+Matthew 20: 20: There came to Him the mother of the sons of Zebedee with her two sons, worshipping [sic-British spelling] Him, and asking a certain thing of Him.

 Matthew hesitates to ascribe motives of ambition directly to the two apostles, and so he ascribes them to their mother.

-All this makes it clear that Mark is the earliest of the gospels [sic] Mark gives a simple, vivid, direct narrative; but Matthew and Luke have already begun to be affected by doctrinal and theological considerations which make them much more careful of what they say.
+All this makes it clear that Mark is the earliest of the gospels.
+Mark gives a simple, vivid, direct narrative; but Matthew and Luke have already begun to be affected by doctrinal and theological considerations which make them much more careful of what they say.

 The Teaching of Jesus